Skip to main content

 £40

-Would help train a volunteer Kindness caller to make sure there is always someone at the end of the phone for people who feel isolated and lonely after stroke.
+Would help train a volunteer kindness caller to make sure there is always someone at the end of the phone for people in need of help.

 Donate £40